websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/inventory-management-reference-guide.md

 ## SKU

-Click on a SKU.
-(Note that if you had used an accelerator like Minium to create a catalog, these products are created by default.)
-There are four tabs: Overview, On Order, Incoming, and a Changelog.
+When viewing an individual SKU, there are four tabs: Overview, On Order, Incoming, and a Changelog.

-### Overview Tab
+### Overview

 The _Overview_ tab displays a short summary of the inventory of a given SKU by warehouse.